AFRICA

 The merging parties:

-The merging parties can access the file, with the exception of the information declared confidential by other parties.
+The merging parties can access the file, except information declared confidential by other parties.

 Third parties:

-Final decisions from COPROCOM/SUTEL are available to third parties immediately after issuance.
-COPROCOM/SUTEL redacts all information declared confidential by the parties.
+Final decisions from COPROCOM are available to third parties immediately after issuance of notice.

 Judicial review